AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-modules.md

     </tbody>
    </table>

-Once the webhook is created, you should be able to view the address of the endpoint that events are sent to.
+After the webhook is created, you can view the address of the endpoint that events are sent to.

 For more information, see the section [Examples of Event Payloads](../../wf-api/general/event-subs-api.md#examples-of-event-payloads) in the Workfront Help article [Event Subscription API](../../wf-api/general/event-subs-api.md).